 Bus service levels may be reviewed as and when government travel advice on 'Tiers' alters, or to take account of any local lockdowns that may be put in place.

 To assist the elderly and disabled who may be travelling by bus for an essential journey we have asked bus operators in Surrey to allow free travel for holders of disabled/older persons concessionary bus passes before 9.30am.

 The following bus operators have confirmed they will participate from Monday 18 January 2021:

 Arriva, Carlone, Compass, Cruisers, ESRTP, Falcon, First, Hallmark, Metrobus, Reptons, Safeguard, Stagecoach, Southdown, Waverley Hoppa and White bus.

 Some bus services are operated to primarily serve schools or colleges, to co-inside with session times.
 From 1 September 2020 many of these services will only be available for use by students at the school or college being served.
 These are identified on the main area timetable pages.

-Department for Education guidance removes the requirement for social distancing on these "Closed Door" services, but face coverings are recommended.
+Department for Education guidance removes the requirement for social distancing on these "Closed Door" services, but face coverings are required, unless exempt.

 Travel to and from School or College

 The government produced updated guidance on 11 August for transport to school and other places of education for the autumn term 2020 (see link at the bottom of the page).
 The guidance includes the managing of capacity and demand on public transport and measures relating to reducing risk.